top of page

 Your posture and mobility will be assessed to determine the course of treatment and confirm it's effect.

 You may be treated seated, on your back, on your stomach, on your side or even standing depending on your needs.
-Treatment can be adapted to any one position as needed and should not elicit pain.
+Treatment can be adapted to any one position as needed and should not elicit pain though on occasion there can be some slight discomfort.
+Maintain communication with your practitioner to optimize your outcome.

 Response to treatment varies both during the appointment and after.
 It's helpful to discuss your expectations and previous experiences during your initial treatment so your needs are best understood and met.